Innovation, commercialisation and the dawn of the New Space era has meant more than ever before: Space is big bucks.

 * Kymetra have pioneered radio technology to communicate more efficiently and reliably with satellites

-Beyond the long-standing space faring nations, the USA and Russia, China now boasts human spaceflight capabilities and India has taken an active interest in planetary exploration.
+Beyond the long-standing space faring nations of the USA and Russia, China now boasts human spaceflight capabilities and India has taken an active interest in planetary exploration.
 Countries such as the United Arab Emirates are also investing heavily in space development technologies; you don't have to live in the USA to have an outstanding career in the space sector.
 The UAE, where 30% of their GDP is contributed from the oil industry, are now actively looking to diversify into space technology to help shred the hydrocarbon dependence.

 If you weren't already aware of the UAE's ambitious space plans, you soon will be.
-Hot on the heels of their Astronaut Programme, which saw the launch of their first Emirati Astronaut to the ISS in September last year, the country launched the Hope probe in July this year, a project six-years in the making.
+Hot on the heels of their Astronaut Programme, which saw the launch of their first Emirati Astronaut to the ISS in September last year, the country launched the Hope probe in July last year, a project six-years in the making.
 At the same time the country set up the Middle East's first space research centre and announcing the ‘Arab Space Pioneers’ programme.
 Overseen by the UAE Space Agency, the programme equips talent with the skills and expertise required to expand career prospects in the growing space sector to actively contribute to the global space community.
 The programme highlights the importance of investing in the multi-faceted space technology as a major driver of the future knowledge-based economy as they actively look to ease their economic dependence on oil.

 Britain is a relative small contributor to the space sector with revenues of £5.9billion in 2007, doubling that by 2018 but for the modest investment the UK has the second largest collection of space businesses on its shores after the United States.
 And, some seriously big plans to become a significant global player in the years to come, aiming for a market worth $100billion by 2030, or 10% of the global market.